MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 introduced (this class is not supposed to be used directly in the exchange).

 A `ModifyPerformanceJob_Create` is a subset that includes only the updateable attributes.
 It is important to note that updating the reference to the Performance Profile must not be possible.
 To change this assignment, the existing Performance Job must be cancelled and replaced by a new Job that relates to the relevant Profile.
-Modification of Performance Job allows for changing attributes defined directly by the `PerformanceJob` type or Performance Profile attributes that are defined by value.
+Modification of Performance Job allows for changing attributes defined directly by the `PerformanceJob` type and attributes from Performance Profile model that are defined directly by value in Performance Job.
 These attributes are contained in the `performanceProfile` group.

-The `performanceJobRef` section of `ModifyPerformanceJob_Create` is used to specify which Performance Job object is a subject of the modification process (relationship by reference using `id` of the Job).
+The `performanceJobId` attribute of `ModifyPerformanceJob_Create` is used to specify which Performance Job object is a subject of the modification process.

-**_Note:_** Only attributes that should be modified on the Performance Job, should be included in the Modify Performance Job Request.
+**_Note:_** Only attributes of the Performance Job that are supposed to be modified, should be included in the Modify Performance Job Request.

 Section `servicePayloadSpecificAttributes` of the Modify Performance Job request allows for the introduction of service-specific properties of